AgoraIO-Solutions/tb_pstnBridgeSample/VoiceAPI.md

 -   leaveAgora – leave Agora channel.

--   muteConfRecv – mute receive.
+-   playFromConf – play audio from the conference to the call.
 Elements:

-    -   value (int, optional) – mute value
+    -   value (int, optional) – value to set

--   muteConfSend – mute send.
+-   playToConf – play audio from the call into the conference.
 Elements:

-    -   value (int, optional) – mute value
+    -   value (int, optional) – value to set

 -   startTimer – start timer.
 Elements: